prashant-kikani/prashant-kikani.github.io/_posts/2021-8-7-multiverse.markdown

 Again as the coin-flip experiment we saw before, for our reality cat was alive, but when two quantum systems entangled with each other, in outcome wave function(i.e. the distribution), still have both the possibilities.

 We are just part of one of the outcome rows of the table.
-Which is row number 1.
+Which is row number 1 in this example.

 <br/>

 One interesting thought experiment about quantum mechanics is, it is rendering the reality when we see it.
-Before we were seeing it, it was something else, or was not there at all.
+Before we were seeing it, it was something else, or was not there at all!

 > Quantum mechanics is a "lazy evaluation" physics engine that renders reality only when observed.
 The engineering question for the simulation is: How hard is it to efficiently render reality that fools humans by still appearing to be globally consistent with the laws of physics. -Lex Fridman